Overstock: Blockchain Initiatives And Narrowing Retail Segment Loss Support Positive Momentum

 Overstock is set to report its first-quarter results on April 30th with a consensus estimate for an EPS loss of $0.63.
 The revenue estimate at $332 million represents a decline of 9.6% year over year.
 Considering relatively muted expectations, better than expected results could support sentiment towards the stock going forward.

 Regardless of the headline numbers, we think management will focus more on the developments at tZero and Medici Ventures.
 The company last reported 5,984 active crypto investor accounts on the tZero platform for February, up 31% since December.
+Separately, the company reported record volumes in March.
 We expect this number to grow as a key monitoring point.
 To summarize, the following points highlight what we see as positive catalysts heading into the earnings release.

 - Distribution of innovative digital preferred shares on the tZero platform.